PolicyBrief

 AWAITING SENATE

-This bill mandates a feasibility review of emerging technologies, like direct-to-cell wireless and drone platforms, for expanding internet freedom in Iran.
+This bill mandates a feasibility review of emerging technologies, like direct-to-cell wireless, to expand internet access and freedom in Iran.

 Jacky Rosen